Learning Lesson: Go with the Flow

 Flying debris is the greatest danger in tornadoes; so store protective coverings (e.g., mattress, sleeping bags, thick blankets, etc) in or next to your shelter space, ready to use on a few seconds' notice.
 When a tornado watch is issued, think about the drill and check to make sure all your safety supplies are handy.
 Turn on local TV, radio or NOAA Weather Radio and stay alert for warnings.

 Forget about the old notion of opening windows to equalize pressure; the tornado will blast open the windows for you!
-If you shop frequently at certain stores, learn where there are bathrooms, storage rooms or other interior shelter areas away from windows, and the shortest ways to get there.
+If you are out shopping, know the locations the store's bathrooms, storage rooms or other interior shelter areas away from windows, and the quickest to get there should a tornado strike.

 All administrators of schools, shopping centers, nursing homes, hospitals, sports arenas, stadiums, mobile home communities and offices should have a tornado safety plan in place, with easy-to-read signs posted to direct everyone to a safe, close by shelter area.

 Schools and office building managers should regularly run well-coordinated drills.
 If you are planning to build a house, especially east of the Rockies, consider an underground tornado shelter or an interior "safe room".